noahr33/work-day-scheduler/README.md

 # Work Day Scheduler

 In this project I refactered the base code to add functionality using Javascript.
-When the user presses the save button, their input in the textare is saved locally.
+When the user presses the save button, their input in the textarea is saved locally.
 The schedular compares the current time to each correspding time-block, and adds the class carrying the color attribute to represent past, present, and future events.
 The saved inputs are brought back into the correct time-block textarea when refreshed.

 ***